Peter Thiel Is Exploring The Creation Of A Conservative Cable News Network

 One person close to Thiel said he was not aware of his plans to create a news network, and was surprised when asked about the plan.
 That person noted that Thiel had said in private conversations that media companies were traditionally bad investments.

 Thiel’s exploration, though, highlights a frequent point of discussion among conservative media executives — that there is room to flank Fox News from the right.
-Still, creating a cable network from scratch is an incredibly expensive endeavor that would require hundreds of millions of dollars and no guarantee of success (Rupert Murdoch, who controls Fox News parent 21st Century Fox, had to endure years of losses before Fox became the financial giant it is today).
+Still, creating a cable network from scratch is an incredibly expensive endeavor that would require hundreds of millions of dollars and no guarantee of success (Rupert Murdoch, who controls Fox News' parent, 21st Century Fox, had to endure years of losses before Fox became the financial giant it is today).

 For his part, Thiel has made few investments in media.
-He was a seed investor in technology news site, PandoDaily, and as of late last year, was trying to bid for the archives of Gawker.com, which is being shopped around by the estate of its bankrupt parent company.
+He was a seed investor in the technology news site PandoDaily, and as of late last year, was trying to bid for the archives of Gawker.com, which is being shopped around by the estate of its bankrupt parent company.
 A person familiar with his thinking noted that the billionaire saw an opportunity to expand his influence after speaking at the RNC and serving on the transition team.

 In just a matter of hours, Wolff has faced pushback from some politicians and operatives featured in the book, including vehement pushback from the White House and the president himself, who contended the book is the work of a disgruntled Steve Bannon, the former White House chief strategist.
 Ailes and Wolff were longtime friends (and Ailes was a generous source to Wolff).
-After the news executive’s death, Wolff reported for The Hollywood Reporter that he spoke to Ailes a week prior about “the possibilities for a new conservative network.”
-Wolff noted that Ailes was bound by a non-compete agreement with Fox News, but that he said he was taking calls.
+After the news executive’s death, Wolff reported for the Hollywood Reporter that he spoke to Ailes a week prior about “the possibilities for a new conservative network.”
+Wolff noted that Ailes was bound by a noncompete agreement with Fox News, but that he said he was taking calls.

 With reporting from Charlie Warzel and Joseph Bernstein.